hunoong/slave2-A/week1/README.md

 <img src="https://github.com/hunoong/slave2-A/blob/master/week1/images/thegooddinosaur(2015).jpg" width="600" /> <br/>
 *//The Good Dinosaur(2015)*<br/>

-I was so fascinated by of them.
+I was so fascinated by them.
 This webpage is not only aesthethic but also shows how each films has their own colours as representative.